statickidz/coolify-oci-free/README.md

 ## Terraform Variables

-The following variables must be defined in `variables.tf` or passed during `terraform apply`:
+The following variables are defined in `variables.tf`:

 - `ssh_authorized_keys`: Your SSH public key to access the instances.
 - `compartment_id`: OCI compartment where instances will be deployed.